ijjk/notion-blog/readme.md

 2. Fill in the Page name, slug, Date, and Authors
 3. At the top of the content area add the content you want to show as a preview (keep this under 2 paragraphs)
 4. Add a divider block under your preview content
-5. Add the rest of your content under the divier block
+5. Add the rest of your content under the divider block

 ## Deploy Your Own